-Add a filled closed polyline to the library by group selecting the polyline, making it a CAD block and then adding it to the library.
+Add a filled closed polyline by group selecting the polyline, then make it a CAD block, and finally, add it to the Library Browser.

 Create a CAD point in a CAD block to use as a snap to assist snapping CAD objects precisely in CAD Details.
 Add details to library for future use.